Site Map

 Alcohol slows your breathing rate, heart rate, and how well your brain functions.
 These effects may appear within 10 minutes and peak at around 40 to 60 minutes.
 Alcohol stays in your bloodstream until it is broken down by the liver.
 The amount of alcohol in your blood is called your blood alcohol level.
 If you drink alcohol faster than the liver can break it down, this level rises.

 Your blood alcohol level is used to legally define whether or not you are drunk.
-The legal limit for blood alcohol usually falls between 0.08 and 0.10 in most states.
+The legal limit for blood alcohol is 0.08 in the United States.
 Below is a list of blood alcohol levels and the likely symptoms:

 You can have symptoms of being drunk at blood alcohol levels below the legal definition of being drunk.
 Also, people who drink alcohol frequently may not have symptoms until a higher blood alcohol level is reached.